gumimimichan-LC/homelab/Laptop Homelab Stack/Network-Discovery-Traffic-Analysis/readme.md

 ---

 ### Notes:
 - I found many ports that were open! mainly http/s, rdp, 3001, 19999.
 They were responsible for the other services on this device, I ran a script in the terminal and it closed all ports for everyone except my main IP.
 It doesn't affect web browsing as its only for inbound connections and not outbound.
-Furthermore, I found out TCP/IP
+Furthermore, I found out TCP/IP uses ephemeral ports to uniquely identify connections without taking up the common ports.